2008 Morpeth flood: Physical causes

 The River Wansbeck Valley is narrow and steep and as a consequence has exaggerated amounts of surface runoff.
 Based on three storm events, a reliable flow gauge located upstream of Morpeth at the confluence of the Wansbeck and Font showed that 99.9% of rain fall is converted into surface runoff.
 Because the soil was already saturated as a result of the wet summer, the effect of surface runoff was greatly enhanced.
 Furthermore, increased urbanisation since the 1960s in Morpeth meant that most water falling on the town would have drained directly to the river channel.
 Other tests investigating the catchment lag time (time lapse between the midpoint of storm rainfall and peak river level) indicate that the Wansbeck has a lag time of only 8 hours.
 This means that any water falling in the catchment area would have been rapidly converted into channel flow by surface runoff and to a lesser extent by throughflow.
 This is due to the steepness of the valley and the soil composition.

 Effects and responses

 Social

 During 6 September 2008, more than 400 residents were evacuated.
 Shelter was provided in the Town Hall, King Edward VI High School and County Hall.
 An error made by the Environment Agency's warning system meant that 198 properties in the Middle Greens area of the town did not receive a flood warning.
 Fire fighters, ambulance crews, the RAF, the RNLI and the British Red Cross were among the emergency services involved in rescue and recovery operations over the weekend, as well as some local nurses, GPs, a pharmacist and school staff who volunteered once the news of the flood broke out.
-They worked through the night attending to those affected.
+They worked through the night tending to those affected.
 Many residents were forced from their homes, and lived in caravans or with relatives as rebuilding took place.